 "I sort of view it, unfortunately, as what we have to do for fire drills and earthquake preparedness," he said.

 It's important to extensively train adults on campus, but that kind of preparation could prove harmful for many students, said Marsha Deslauriers, executive director of the Community Health Awareness Council (CHAC).
 She said schools are going to have to strike a careful balance between the realities of school safety and the full range of students who would be affected.

 "Some children actually do want to participate in a drill, and there are a whole lot of other children who are going to be triggered and traumatized by this," she said.

 As far as safety upgrades, Rudolph said district officials have considered how much it would cost to install fences around school campuses, as well as automatic locks and security cameras.
 The district could also take the additional step of using metal detectors, similar to what some Southern California schools have done, as a means to stop or deter shooters.
-On the other hand, fences close off campuses to the public and could create potentially dangerous bottlenecks at school exits, he said.
+On the other hand, fences close off campuses to the public and could even create potentially dangerous bottlenecks at schools, he said.

-"The last thing that I would want to do is put that responsibility, that additional, very huge responsibility, on my children's teachers," she said.
+"The last thing that I would want to do is put that responsibility, that additional, very huge responsibility, on my childrens' teachers," she said.

 "Our students are good at reporting when they're starting to feel like something has gotten out of hand or gotten out of control," Smith said.

 Deslauriers said safety on campus means adopting a culture of inclusion and acceptance, and said adults on campus need to identify bullying and other poor behavior at schools and identify it in a way that kids can understand.

 "It's up to us as the adults to create the boundaries and the clear expectations about what we tolerate and what we don’t tolerate," she said.